ecrane314/irrigation-nation/README.md

 Then add the public key to your github account or other ensure `git remote -v` shows your remotes as ssh destinatinos and not https else it will ask for username and password, not the key.

+~/.ssh/config file should have something like this Host github.com
+        AddKeysToAgent yes
+        IdentityFile ~/.ssh/github<private key>

 ### Additional Credit
 With inspiration from https://www.hackster.io/ben-eagan/raspberry-pi-automated-plant-watering-with-website-8af2dc
 > specifically, the inclusion of flask-based front end